networknext/next/docs/setup_prerequisites.md

 * Health checks -> 256
 * Regional managed instance groups (US-Central) -> 256

-The requests above are moderately aggressive and they will likely respond with lower numbers, accept the lower numbers.
-This process will likely take several days to complete.
+The requests above are moderately aggressive and they will likely respond with lower numbers.
+Don't worry about it and just accept the lower numbers.
+You can always request another quota increase later.

+_This process will likely take several days to complete._

 ## 7. Setup an AWS account